Six tips for keeping your finances on track

 1 Assess your financial situation

 Understanding your financial strengths and weaknesses can help you take control of your financial situation.
-Your aim here is to look at all aspects of your finances, which could include:
+You want to look at all aspects of your finances, which could include:

-If your employer offers a financial wellness program, it may include the chance to request a comprehensive assessment of your financial well-being.
-If you have access to a financial professional, he or she can certainly help you.
+If your employer offers a financial wellness program, you may be able to get a comprehensive assessment of your financial well-being.
+Or if you’re working with a financial professional, you can review your finances together.

 2 Review your budget and spending

-Your expenses and spending patterns can change over time, especially when the costs of goods and services increase.
-It’s important to do routine checks of the money you have in various accounts, what you’re bringing in and spending—and where you may be falling short.
+Your expenses and spending patterns can change over time, especially if the costs of goods and services increase.
+Routinely checking in on your various accounts can help you understand what money you’re bringing in and spending—and where you may be falling short.

 3 Start or rebuild your emergency savings

 Have you dipped into your emergency savings to manage through an unexpected expense?
-If so, this is what it’s there for—to help you through an emergency without having to borrow from credit cards, banks, friends, or family.
+If so, that's what it’s there for—to help you through an emergency without having to borrow from credit cards, banks, friends, or family.

 Remember to replenish it to prepare for the next emergency, whenever it may come.
 Consider setting up an automatic fund transfer from your bank account into a separate emergency savings account, so you’re not tempted to spend it.